- To provide training in evolutionary anthropology for theologians

-- To engage in research at the interface of anthropology and theology on the topic of the evolution of wisdom
+- To research at the interface of anthropology and theology on the topic of the evolution of wisdom

-- Three-week introductory summer seminar to evolutionary anthropology for 13 theologians (May 27 – June 17, 2015)
+- 3-week summer seminar on evolutionary anthropology for theologians

 - Postdoctoral research fellowships